deoktr/pof/README.md

 pof will allow you to:

-- **Create staged payloads**, store stages inside images, on trusted sites, encrypt, compress, or encode them, and much more.
-- **Slow down static analysis** of the payload or the stage.
+- **Slow down static analysis** with layered obfuscation and novel techniques.
 - **Evade sandbox** by checking host information like MAC addresses, CPU count, memory count, uptime, and much more.
 - **Add guardrails** to ensure the payload only execute on the desired target host by verifying for username, hostname, domainame and much more.
 - **Prevent dynamic analysis** by detecting debugging or tracing via malloc.
+- **Create staged payloads**, store stages inside images, on trusted sites, encrypt, compress, or encode them, and much more.
 - **Enable automation** to produce numerous variant of the same payload.

 The main benefit of POF is customizability, you can generate your payload however you want, choose the obfuscation you want and combine them.